-In 2024, KBC transferred 201 million euros' worth of financial assets and liabilities out of level 1 and into level 2, and 445 million euros' worth of financial assets and liabilities out of level 2 and into level 1 (176 million euros and 286 million euros, respectively. in 2023).
-Most of these reclassifications were carried out due to a change in the liquidity of government bonds and corporate bonds
+In 2024, KBC transferred 2 million euros' worth of financial assets and liabilities out of level 1 and into level 2, and 17 million euros' worth of financial assets and liabilities out of level 2 and into level 1.
+The corresponding figures for 2023 were 42 million euros and 217 million euros, respectively.
+Most of these reclassifications were carried out due to a change in the liquidity of government bonds and corporate bonds.